Who needs an emergency fund? You do! These 23 emergency fund examples are here to get you thinking about why you need to save money.

 A friend of mine recently had a stroke of bad luck.
 Her husband is self employed.
 If he doesn’t work, he doesn’t get paid nor is he entitled to any sick pay.

 I was so happy when my friend said they had a 12 month emergency fund.
 So many people don’t and I had feared the worst.
-Having that security meant they weren’t worrying about money during those 4 weeks.
+Having the security of those emergency savings meant they weren’t worrying about money during those 4 weeks.

 And more importantly, he didn’t go back to work too soon due to money issues and cause himself further, long term damage.

-23 Examples Of When You Need Your Emergency Fund
+23 Examples Of When You Need Your Emergency Funds

 I really hope you already have money set aside for a rainy day but just in case you haven’t quite got around to it yet here are 23 examples of when your emergency fund will save your bacon.